eiffel-community/eiffel/eiffel-vocabulary/EiffelActivityTriggeredEvent.md

 __Required:__ No
 __Legal targets:__ [EiffelActivityTriggeredEvent](../eiffel-vocabulary/EiffelActivityTriggeredEvent.md)
 __Multiple allowed:__ No
-__Description:__ Used when the current activity is a new attempt at completing a previous activity, typically because the previous activity failed.
+__Description:__ Used when the current activity is a new attempt at completing a previous activity, typically because the previous one failed.
 Although this activity may have been manually triggered and thus lacks a cause that can be described with Eiffel, this link can be used to convey the second-order cause.

 ### PRECURSOR
 __Required:__ No